Symptoms can include one or more of the following:

-If you have cold, flu or COVID-19 symptoms, get a test as soon as you start to feel unwell.
-Doing a test and reporting the result in My Covid Record means you can get the help you need as early as possible.
+If you have cold, flu or COVID-19 symptoms, stay home and get a rapid antigen test (RAT) as soon as you start to feel unwell.
+Doing a test and reporting the result in My Covid Record means you can be connected with any help and support you might need.

 - your doctor or nurse

 - Healthline for free on 0800 222 478 and choose option 1

 - a community-based testing location